-1. Composition of the appeals committee:
+- 1. Composition of the appeals committee: - a.

-a.
 Vice President for Academic Affairs will preside over the hearing.
-D. Faculty member of the student's choice.
-D. Faculty member and student of the Vice President for Academic a.
-The student who requested the hearing [1] b.
-The faculty member involved [1] c.
-Anyone the student or faculty member wishes to be present to substantiate the case stand.
-Chairperson and Divisional Dean.
+B. Faculty member of the student's choice.
+C. Faculty member and student of the Vice President for Academic Affairs.
+D. President of the Student Body/Student Advisory Council.
+De Vice President of Student Affairs. - 2.
+Other persons who should be available at the hearing: - a.
+The student who requested the hearing. b.
+The faculty member involved. c.
+Anyone the student or faculty member wishes to be present to substantiate the case. d.
+Chairperson and Divisional Dean. - 3.
+Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
+Consequently, the committee will recommend appropriate action by majority vote. - 4.
+The termination of the hearing finalizes the academic appeal procedure.